-- g) Gedling Colliery/Chase Farm (if development commences in the plan period), in Gedling. - 5.
-Retail, health, social, leisure and cultural development will be located in or on the edge of the City Centre and the Town Centres of Arnold and Beeston.
-The District Centre of Bulwell will be developed to become a Town Centre.
-New retail development of an appropriate scale will be developed at the Waterside Regeneration Zone, and at Gedling Colliery/Chase Farm if development commences in the plan period.
+- 5. Retail, health, social, leisure and cultural development will be located in or on the edge of the City Centre, as set out in Policy 5, and the Town Centres of Arnold and Beeston.
+The District Centre of Bulwell will be developed to become a tTown cCentre.
+New retail development of an appropriate scale will be developed at the Waterside Regeneration Zone, Teal Close and at Gedling Colliery/Chase Farm if development commences in the plan period.
 Further detail is set out at Policy 6. - 6.
 Major new transport infrastructure will be provided to encourage sustainable alternatives to using the private car, address the impacts of growth, and/or meet the objectives of the Local Transport Plans as follows: - a) existing planned transport schemes which are essential to the delivery of the Core Strategy and with committed funding are: